-“Hem” means alleyway in Vietnamese and especially in Saigon, most of the local favourites dishes are found in narrow alleyways.
-All Hem has a number associated to it, to differentiate their location.
-Ours is called Hem 27, we aim to bring a unique culinary experiences of Vietnamese street hawker’s food to our guest, without losing the authentic, aromatic, Asian flavours.
+“Hẻm” is alleyway in Vietnamese and especially in Saigon, most of the local favourites dishes are found in narrow Hẻm.
+All Hẻm has a number associated to it, to differentiate their location.
+Our is Hẻm 27, here we aim to bring a unique culinary experiences of Vietnamese street hawker’s food to our guest, without losing the authentic, aromatic, Asian flavours.
+We hope to bring back many memories for those who have lived and grew up in the local “Hẻm”, the vendors whom have sold their traditional family dishes with pride for many decades and locals whom has enjoyed the many fine dishes, in narrow “Hẻm” of Saigon.

-Originated from Northern of Vietnam, this dish has adapted many flavours during its migrant to South of Vietnam.
-And with its new flavours, try our take on “Canh Bún” with a combinations of crab & pork cake, pork loaf, fried tofu, tomato, water spinach, on a bowl of thick round vermicelli noodles in pork & shrimp broth.
-Have it the local way and add some shrimp paste, pickled ground chilli and hint of lemon juice.
+Originated from Northern of Việt Nam, this dish has adapted many flavours during its migrant to Southern ViệtNam.
+And with it new flavour, try our take on “Canh Bún” with a combinations of crab & pork cluster, pork loaf, fried tofu, tomato, water spinach, thick round vermicelli noodles in a bowl of pork & shrimp broth.

-A local favourite rice dish from the Middle of Vietnam, a combination of Shredded chicken salad toss with onion & coriander, lightly seasoned and served on bed of ginger infused steam rice.
-Accompanied with homemade ginger fish sauce.
+A local favourite rice dish from the Middle ViệtNam, a combination of Shredded chicken salad toss with onion & Vietnamese coriander, lightly seasoned and served on bed of ginger infused steam rice.
+Accompanied with homemade ginger fish sauce

-Strong spicy flavours of spices & creamy peanut sate broth accompanied with mince beef, beef slices and prawn served in a bowl with your choice of rice or egg noodles.
-A local hidden gem in the alleyway.
+A local hidden gem in the alleyway with strong spicy flavours of spices & creamy peanut sate broth accompanied with mince beef, beef slices and prawn served in a bowl with your choice of rice noodles or egg noodles.

 With your choice of: